alphagov/notifications-ruby-client/DOCUMENTATION.md

 If the request to the client is successful, the client will return a `Notifications::Client::NotificationsCollection`.

-You must then run either `notifications.links` or `notifications.collection` on the `Notifications::Client::NotificationsCollection` object:
+You must then call either the `notifications.links` method or the `notifications.collection` method against the `Notifications::Client::NotificationsCollection` object:

 - `notifications.links` returns a hash linking to the requested notifications (limited to 250)
 - `notifications.collection` returns an array of the required notifications